-When sending and receiving e-mail communications using an assigned technology device, students must adhere to the following rules:
+When sending and receiving email communications using an assigned technology device, students must adhere to the following rules:

-- Use appropriate language. - Refrain from transmitting any language or other material that is profane, lewd, obscene, abusive, bullying, or offensive to others. - Do not send mass or chain e-mails, or spam e-mails. - Do not engage in private chatting or e-mailing during class without express permission from the teacher.
+- Use appropriate language. - Refrain from transmitting any language or other profane material, lewd, obscene, abusive, bullying, or offensive to others. - Do not send mass or chain emails, or spam emails. - Do not engage in private chatting or emailing during class without express permission from the teacher.

-All e-mail sent and received on a technology device belonging to the School is subject to inspection by the School at any time.
+All email sent and received on a technology device belonging to the School is subject to inspection by the School at any time.